leeping-ng/LEGO-Facial-Recognition-Box/README.md

 From a high level, the facial recognition used in this repo can be broken down into 3 steps:
 1. Face detection: Detect all the faces in a given image, and return the bounding box coordinates around each face.
     - Adam's article explains a method called *HOG* or *Histogram of Oriented Gradients*, and this would be the default method if using `face_recognition.face_locations()`.
-    - However, to improve performance on a resource limited Raspberry Pi, this repo uses a faster but less accurate method called [*Haar Cascades*](http://www.willberger.org/cascade-haar-explained/).
+    - I've included the option to use a faster but less accurate method called [*Haar Cascades*](http://www.willberger.org/cascade-haar-explained/).
 2. Encoding faces: For each detected face, convert the area of the face into a 128-dimension representative vector (a.k.a. embedding), using `face_recognition.face_encodings()`.
     - A deep neural network was trained by Davis King, the creator of [*dlib*](http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html), to be very good at creating embeddings from face images. `face_recognition` is built on top of *dlib*'s foundation.
     - The model is a [ResNet](https://arxiv.org/pdf/1512.03385.pdf) network with 29 convolutional layers, trained on a dataset of 3 million face images.